Homotopy of product systems and K-theory of Cuntz-Nica-Pimsner algebras: Introduction

 We conclude the paper by applying this machinery to the setting of $k$-graphs.
-We use results of \cite{fs} to show that given a system $E_1, \dots, E_k$ of row-finite directed graphs that could arise as the skeleton of a $k$-graph (where $E_i$ consists of the edges of colour $i$), product systems over $\N^k$ with coordinate fibres isomorphic to the graph modules $X(E_i)$ are determined by systems of unitary matrices $U_{i,j}(v,w) : \C^{v E^1_jE^1_i w} \to \C^{v E^1_iE^1_j w}$, indexed by pairs $v,w$ of vertices and pairs $1 \le i < j \le k$ of indices, that collectively satisfy a cocycle condition reminiscent of the Yang--Baxter equation.
+Given a $k$-graph $\Lambda$, its $C^*$-algebra $C^*(\Lambda)$ is the Cuntz--Nica--Pimsner algebra of a product system $X(\Lambda)$ over $\N^k$ (\cite[Proposition 5.4]{sims--yeend}; see also \cite{fs, RaeS}).
+In fact, if $E_i$ is the graph with vertices $\Lambda^0$ and edges the edges of colour $i$ in $\Lambda$, then the coordinate fibre of $X(\Lambda)$ over the $i$th generator $e_i$ of $\N^k$ is the graph module $X(E_i)$.
+Thus, given two $k$-graphs with the same skeleton but different factorisation rules, or the same skeleton and factorisation rules but different 2-cocycles, one naturally asks whether there is a homotopy of product systems linking them.
+In Section \ref{sec:k-graphs}, we reduce this question to a question about the path-connectedness of a certain space of systems of unitary matrices satisfying a cocycle-like condition.
+To be precise, we first show (using results of \cite{fs}) that product systems over $\N^k$ with coordinate fibres isomorphic to the graph modules $X(E_i)$ are determined by systems of unitary matrices $U_{i,j}(v,w) : \C^{v E^1_jE^1_i w} \to \C^{v E^1_iE^1_j w}$, indexed by pairs $v,w$ of vertices and pairs $1 \le i < j \le k$ of indices, that collectively satisfy a cocycle condition reminiscent of the Yang--Baxter equation.
 We call such a system a {\em unitary cocycle} for $E$.
 For example, Proposition~\ref{prp:k-graph to cocycle} establishes that for every row-finite $k$-graph $\Lambda$ with no sources, and every $\T$-valued 2-cocycle $c$ on $\Lambda$, there is a unitary cocycle so that the Cuntz--Nica--Pimsner algebra of the associated product system coincides with the twisted $k$-graph $C^*$-algebra $C^*(\Lambda, c)$.
-We then show, in Proposition \ref{prp:path of cocycles}, that a family $\{U^t: t \in [0,1]\}$ of unitary cocycles for $E$ in which, for each fixed $u,v,i,j$, the map $t \mapsto U^t_{i,j}(u,v)$ is continuous, determines a homotopy of product systems.
+We then show that a family $\{U^t: t \in [0,1]\}$ of unitary cocycles for $E$ determines a homotopy of product systems if, for each fixed $u,v,i,j$, the map $t \mapsto U^t_{i,j}(u,v)$ is continuous; see Proposition \ref{prp:path of cocycles}.
 We call such a family a {\em continuous path} of unitary cocycles for $E$.
-Using our main result, we then deduce (Corollary~\ref{cor:connected->K-theory}) that if $\Lambda,\Gamma$ are $k$-graphs with the same skeleton $E$, and $c, c'$ are $\T$-valued cocycles on $\Lambda$ and $\Gamma$, and if the unitary cocycles for $E$ determined by $(\Lambda, c)$ and $(\Gamma, c')$ are connected by a continuous path of unitary cocycles for $E$, then $C^*(\Lambda, c)$ and $C^*(\Gamma, c')$ have isomorphic $K$-theory.
+Using our main result (Theorem \ref{thm:htopy-KK}), we then deduce in Corollary~\ref{cor:connected->K-theory} that if $\Lambda,\Gamma$ are $k$-graphs with the same skeleton $E$, and $c, c'$ are $\T$-valued 2-cocycles on $\Lambda$ and $\Gamma$, and if the unitary cocycles for $E$ determined by $(\Lambda, c)$ and $(\Gamma, c')$ are connected by a continuous path of unitary cocycles for $E$, then $C^*(\Lambda, c)$ and $C^*(\Gamma, c')$ have isomorphic $K$-theory.